 The below WARD Operating Fund Sensitivity Analysis shows the impact of certain variables on the WARD user rates.
 The Sensity Analysis shows that changes in specific operating expenses have on WARD user rates.
-For example, every 1% increase in the waste & recyclables contractor's charges equates to a 0.40% increase in WARD user rates.
+For

 Table 13 - WARD Operating Fund Sensitivity Analysis